prince737/security-advisor-activity-insights/README.md

 2) kubectl delete ns security-advisor-insights.

 # Troubleshooting
-1) if you get an error something like `Error: incompatible versions client and server`, run `helm init --upgrade`.
+1) If you get an error something like `Error: incompatible versions client and server`, run `helm init --upgrade`.
+2) If you get an error like : `namespaces security-advisor-insights is forbidden: User system:serviceaccount:kube-system:default cannot get resource namespaces in API group in thenamespace security-advisor-insights`, please fix the [helm setup](https://cloud.ibm.com/docs/containers/cs_integrations.html#helm), as the kube-system default service account does not have the cluster-admin access in your cluster.